I have seen people posting content and then never looking back at it.

 Once you open the software, it will look like:

-Now, you have to enter the website URL for which you want to create a content inventory list and press start button.
+Now, you’ll have to enter the website URL for which you want to create a content inventory list and press the start button.

-In the below image, I have entered our website www.rankingbyseo.com.
+In the below image, I’ve demonstrated the process with our website rankingbyseo.com.

-Once you press the start button, the software will start crawling URLs as shown in below image.
+After you press the start button, the software will begin crawling URLs as shown in the image below:

-As I told you above, use free version if you have a small site with pages less than 500 otherwise the software will stop crawling the links once it has reached the limit.
+As I mentioned earlier, you’ll have to use the free version if you have a small site with pages less than 500.
+Keep in mind that the software will stop crawling the links once it has reached the limit.

-To have a clear idea, please see below image.
+To have a clear idea, please see the image given below:

-Once it’s done, you have to set the filter to HTML and export the results.
+Once the crawler is done with the scanning, you have to set the filter to HTML and export the results.

-If you notice that a few URLs are missing, you can choose other option like sitemap generator.
+If you find a few URLs missing, you can use another software like sitemap generator.